 Symptoms can vary, but are predicated on the pneumothorax size, rate of formation, and cardiorespiratory reserve.
 A typical history includes a sudden onset of ipsilateral pleuritic chest pain and/or dyspnea with a nonproductive cough.
 Patients, however, range from clinically silent to agitated, restless, altered mental status, and/or cardiac arrest if severe respiratory compromise is present.

 The physical examination can range from unremarkable to a patient in shock.
 Vital signs typically include a mild tachycardia and tachypnea, although only 5% of patients have a respiratory rate greater than 24.
 Findings on the lung examination may be subtle if there is a small pneumothorax.
 Decreased breath sounds occur in 85%, whereas hyperresonance to percussion occurs in less than 33%.
-Patients with tension pneumothorax present in extremis ...
+Patients with ...